ahmadamoudi/Data-Warehouse-with-AWS-DEND/README.md

 The project is developed in a **local enviornment (MacOS)** and based on pure **Python SDK** codes.

-The steps, including creating a cluster, create and load tables, testing, were pipelined in a **Jupyter notebook** [etl.ipynb](etl.ipynb)
+The steps, including creating a cluster, create and load tables, testing, were pipelined in a **Jupyter notebook** [IaC.ipynb](https://github.com/ahmadamoudi/Data-Warehouse-with-AWS-DEND/blob/master/IaC.ipynb)

 ## Overview of the steps